Taav0/Nullam/README.md

 ```
 This will get a copy of the project installed locally.

+Open with Visual Studio and run application.

 In order for the database to work, it is necessary to change Database connectionString Data Source in all .cshtml.cs files
 "String connectionString = "Data Source=**DESKTOP-H7MTA24**;Initial Catalog=nullam;Integrated Security=True";"

-Open with Visual Studio and run application

 ## Built With
 Visual Studio 2022 and SQL Management Studio